I was just told, snerdly, tell me if you knew this.

 Welcome back, folks.

-I I mentioned in the previous uh busy broadcast hour that it was Todd Aiken who finally drew Barack Obama out and sent him to the White House press room.
+I mentioned in the previous busy broadcast hour that it was Todd Aiken who finally drew Barack Obama out and sent him to the White House pressroom.

 Two months without taking substantive questions from his own stenographers.

-He will come out and talk to them.
+He won't come out and talk to them.

-So Aiken says what he says Sunday in St. Louis, and Obama's, you know what?
+So Aiken says what he says Sunday in St. Louis, and Obama says, you know what, I'm going to go out.

-And it was yesterday at the White House to press briefing, Obama dropped in, spoke with his stenographers, and uh Jim Coonan, AP, said you're no doubt aware of the comments made by Todd Aiken.
+And it was yesterday at the White House, the press briefing, Obama dropped in, spoke with his stenographers, and Jim Koonin, AP, said, you're no doubt aware of the comments made by Todd Aiken.

-And I wondered if you think those views represent the views of the Republican Party and Joe.
+I wondered if you think those views represent the views of the Republican Party in general.

 Man, oh man, what would we do without our press corps?

-Mr. Prenton, Nick, do you think what Todd Aiken said represents the entire thinking of the Republican Briany?
+Mr. Prentin, do you think what Todd Aiken said represents the entire thinking of the Republican Party?

 Hmm?